 The Forgotten Cancers Project is run by Cancer Council Victoria, as part of a consortium including hospitals, universities and research institutions both in Australia and overseas.
 The chief investigator is Professor Graham Giles, Director of the Cancer Epidemiology Centre at Cancer Council Victoria.

-- The Forgotten Cancers Questionnaire : this asks questions about some health conditions and medical tests, and lifestyle.
+- Health and Lifestyle Questionnaire : participants’ health conditions, medical tests, and lifestyle.

 The Forgotten Cancers Project team